 Estate planning, or the legal process of formalizing how assets will be distributed in the event of one’s demise, is something many people avoid doing.
 What happens to our assets after we die isn’t always the easiest issue to contemplate.
-But with the help of an experienced attorney, probate and estate planning needn’t be a difficult or painful exercise.
+But with the help of an experienced Columbus estate planning lawyer, probate and estate plans don’t need to be a difficult or painful task.
 And the estate planning process can bring a wealth of benefits for the family of the deceased, including greater clarity in the handling of a Will, less conflict within the family, and even reduced estate and inheritance taxes.

-An estate planning attorney at Sheppard Law Offices can help you successfully plan how your estate will be handled.
-With five locations across Ohio, we’re readily available to guide you through the process, so you can gain the reassurance that your affairs are in order with minimal stress and disruption to your daily life.
+Our Columbus estate planning attorneys at Sheppard Law Offices can help clients successfully plan how their estate will be handled.
+With five locations across Central Ohio, we’re readily available to guide our clients through the process, so they can gain the reassurance that their estate affairs are in order with minimal stress and disruption to their loved one’s daily life.

 Dealing with a loved one’s passing is always going to be distressing.
 But without clear estate guidance in place, a difficult situation can rapidly escalate into tension and conflict.
 Emotions run high during a time of grief, and the fallout from a perceived mishandling of a deceased loved one’s wishes can be devastating to a family’s dynamic — especially if the dispute ends up in an Ohio Probate court.

 The probate law is the legal procedure in which regional courts process and determine if a last will and testament is valid.
 Assets such as estate are usually brought up in these procedures.
 The probate process ensures that the person’s assets are divided correctly between different beneficiaries.